 Your doctor may do a physical exam, a gynecological exam, a complete blood count, and a liver function test to rule out other medical problems.
-He or she may also recommend a psychiatric evaluation.
-A personal or family history of major depression, substance abuse, trauma, or stress can trigger or worsen PMDD symptoms.
+They may also recommend a psychiatric evaluation.
+A personal or family history of major depression, substance abuse, trauma, or stress can all trigger or worsen PMDD symptoms.

 Treatment for PMDD varies.
 Your doctor may recommend:

 - vitamin supplements, such as calcium, magnesium, and vitamin B-6